-'Certainly,' said the swāmī, 'they can and ought to be taken.'
+Overhead the stars, and around, the rolling Ganga; and on one side stood the dimly lighted building, with its background of palms and lofty shade-trees.
+'I want to see you, Swâmî,' I began, 'on this matter of receiving back into Hinduism those who have been perverted from it.
+Is it your opinion that they should be received?'
+'Certainly,' said the swâmî, 'they can and ought to be taken.'
 He sat gravely for a moment, thinking, and then resumed.
-'The vast majority of Hindu perverts to Islam and Christianity are perverts by the sword, or the descendants of these.
+'The vast majority of Hindu perverts to Is lam and Christianity are perverts by the sword, or the descendants of these.
 It would be obviously unfair to subject these to disabilities of any kind.
 As to the case of born aliens, did you say?
 Why, born aliens have been converted in the past by crowds, and the process is still going on.'

-'In my own opinion, this statement not only applies to aboriginal tribes, to outlying nations, and to almost all our conquerors before the Mohammedan conquest, but also to all those castes who find a special origin in the Purāṇas.
+'In my own opinion, this statement not only applies to aboriginal tribes, to outlying nations, and to almost all our conquerors before the Mohammedan conquest, but also to all those castes who find a special origin in the Purânas.
 I hold that they have been aliens thus adopted.'

-'Ceremonies of expiation are no doubt suitable in the case of willing converts, returning to their Mother-Church, as it were; but on those who were alienated by conquest-as in Kashmir and Nepal-or on strangers wishing to join us, no penance should be imposed.'

-'But of what caste would these people be, Swāmijī?'
+'Ceremonies of expiation are no doubt suitable in the case of willing converts, returning to their Mother-Church, as it were; but on those who were alienated by conquest, as in Kashmir and Nepal, or on strangers wishing to join us, no penance should be imposed.'
+'But of what caste would these people be, Swâmijî?'
 I ventured to ask.
 'They must have some, or they can never be assimilated into the great body of Hindus.
 Where shall we look for their rightful place?'

-'Returning converts,' said the swāmī quietly, 'will gain their own castes, of course.
+'Returning converts,' said the swâmî guietly, 'will gain their own castes, of course.
 And new people will make theirs.
-You will remember,' he added, 'that this has already been done in the case of Vaishṇavism.
-Converts from different castes and aliens were all able to combine under that flag and form a caste by themselves-and a very respectable one, too.
-From Rāmānuja down to Chaitanya of Bengal, all great Vaishṇava teachers have done the same.'
+You will remember,' he added, 'that this has already been done in the case of Vaishnavism.